 Shielding her eyes with her hand, she searched the snow for his tracks and, holding her drooping pants up with one hand, slogged around the cabin after him.
 She had forgotten her mittens and was soon pulling her hands into her coat sleeves to keep her fingers warm.
-Already her ankles stung where snow had fallen into her shoes and her legs felt almost numb from the cold.
+Already her ankles stung where snow had trickled into her shoes; her legs felt almost numb with cold.
 "Tom!" she called again.
-She tried to swallow her fast-rising panic.
+She tried to swallow her fastrising panic.
 Maybe the bear had dragged him off somewhere.
 "Tom, where are you?"
 Driving snow and darkness devoured the landscape, hiding everything further than only a bare few feet in front of her.
 Afraid she might get lost if she got too far from the cabin, Nora reached out to touch the icy logs and followed it to the next corner.
-The cold and her panic soon had her running, stumbling awkwardly in the deep drifts as she rounded the side and ran right smack into the shaggy south end of a north bound bear.

-Nora jumped, falling backwards in the snow as the huge grizzly spun around.
+The cold and her panic soon had her running, stumbling awkwardly in the deep drifts as she rounded the side and ran right smack into the shaggy south end of a north-bound bear.
+Nora jumped, falling backwards into the deep snow as the massive grizzly jerked around.
 It reared onto its haunches.
 And above the bear's angry bellow, she heard her own high-pitched scream of absolute terror.

-Chapter Three

-She was going to die.
-Lying on her back in a snow drift, too scared to move, Nora stared up at the grizzly, its teeth exposed in an angry bellow, raised threateningly on its back legs and so huge that its head nearly cleared the edge of the cabin roof a good ten feet above her.
+[Back to Table of Contents] Chapter Three She was going to die, lying on her back in a snow drift, too scared to move.
+Nora stared up at the grizzly, its teeth exposed in an angry bellow, raised threateningly on its back legs and so huge that its head nearly cleared the eaves of the cabin roof a good ten feet above her.
 She was absolutely going to die, mauled by the same bear that had got Tom.
-The perfect end to a grossly imperfect day.
+It was the perfect end to a grossly imperfect day.

-A sudden rifle blast came from almost directly behind her, and splatters of warm liquid hit Nora's face and froze as the grizzly jerked around, dropped to all fours, and ran away from her towards the other end of the cabin.
+A sudden rifle blast came from almost directly behind her, and splatters of warm liquid hit Nora's face and freezing just as quickly.
+The grizzly jerked around, dropped to all fours, and ran away from her towards the opposite corner of the cabin.
 But it only retreated a few steps, then turned again, rose onto its back legs and bawled in fury.

-This time the rifle blast was much closer and Nora rolled onto her side to see Tom wading kneedeep in snow not more than four feet behind her, nearly completely obscured by a blizzard of churning and swirling white flakes, his dark clothes blending him into the surrounding night.
+This time the rifle blast was much closer, and Nora rolled onto her side to see Tom wading knee-deep in snow not more than four feet behind her, nearly completely obscured by a blizzard of churning and swirling white flakes, his dark clothes blending him into the surrounding night.
 But as he drew steadily closer, the icy cold around her was nothing compared to the look on his face.
 He fired a third time and this time the bear turned and lumbered around the side of the cabin, disappearing into the dark and the storm.
 "You're alive!"
 Nora gasped, but her relief didn't last the length of her declaration.